Siemens ACS-64: Procurement

 In October 2010, Amtrak ordered 70 locomotives at a cost of US$466 million, to be delivered beginning in February 2013.
 The order was the second part of Amtrak's company-wide fleet-replacement program, after an order for 130 Viewliner II passenger cars was placed in July 2010.
 On June 30, 2011, US Secretary of Transportation Ray LaHood announced that Amtrak had received a $562.9 million loan from the federal government's Railroad Rehabilitation and Improvement Financing program for the new locomotives.
 The additional funding over and above the $466 million will cover capital spare parts and facility improvements to accommodate the ACS-64s.

 Amtrak and Siemens Mobility unveiled the first three completed locomotives on May 13, 2013.
 They were tested during the summer of 2013: Nos.
 600 and 601 at the Transportation Technology Center in Pueblo, Colorado, and No. 602 on the NEC.

 On February 6, 2014, then-Vice President Joe Biden visited 30th Street Station in Philadelphia to tour ACS-64 #600.
 In his subsequent remarks he stressed the importance of infrastructure investment as well as the important role Amtrak's new locomotives will play in serving the critical artery of the Northeast Corridor.

 Amtrak and Siemens celebrated the completion of the last ACS-64, No. 670, in Florin, California, on June 2, 2016.
 The celebration concluded with unit No. 670 being towed by Amtrak CEO Joe Boardman's train bound for Washington, D.C.
 Locomotive No. 670 entered service in August 2016, completing the acceptance of the Amtrak order.

 Service

 Unit 600 entered service on February 7, 2014, on Northeast Regional train 171 from Boston to Washington, D.C.
 As the new locomotives entered service, they gradually displaced the electric locomotives that Amtrak had previously operated.
 The extra six ACS-64 units were to be used to increase the number of locomotives available for use at any point, and to add more frequent service in the future.
 The final unit, #670, was delivered from Siemens on June 2, 2016, and entered revenue service in August of the same year.

-On May 12, 2015, No. 601 was pulling Northeast Regional No. 188 when it derailed at Frankford Junction in the Port Richmond section of Philadelphia due to excessive speed on a restricted curve.

-On April 3, 2016, No. 627, pulling the Palmetto, hit a backhoe on the track and derailed in Chester, PA, killing two trackside workers.